TanmoySG/wunderDB/documentation/README.md

 wunderDb has a defined set of errors in the [`wdbError`](../internal/errors/errors.go) package.
 These standard set of errors are used through-out the actions for raising and returning any errors, if there is any issue while processing a request.

 Read more about the error in the errors documentation.

-## API Documentation

-Refer to [API Documentation](https://documenter.getpostman.com/view/15618820/2s93mBxKBq) for more details on the wunderDb API, examples, known errors, and API responses.
-The Postman Collection JSON, can be downloaded from the API Doc page and can be loaded onto Postman for ease of use.

 ## Privileges